albatrocity/escape-pod-audio/src/posts/2019-02-16-dim-the-light-synth/index.md

 description: "Breaking down the synth sounds of 'Dim The Light' by Shy Boys"
 ---

-[Shy Boys](http://www.shyboys.website) just released our [latest "double single"](https://open.spotify.com/album/1Mj5RPTMNJgRjMemf1S236?locale=nl&fo=1) to the world.
+[Shy Boys](http://www.shyboys.website) just released our [latest "double single"](https://open.spotify.com/album/1Mj5RPTMNJgRjMemf1S236?locale=nl&fo=1) to the world[^single].
 Both songs feature synth sounds uncommon to previous Shy tracks.
-I played synth on "Dim The Light" so I thought I'd break the sounds down a little bit.
+I played synth on "Dim The Light" so I thought I'd break the sounds down a little bit and share the patches.

 ## The OB-6